rstacruz/modern-development/basics/about_this.md

 # About this book

+You'll learn about:

+- Setting up a team-oriented web development workflow using Git, CI, and others
+- Managing a project timeline using milestones and sprints
+- How to manage a team of developers

+What's not in this book:

+- Technical details of how to use Git or how to code JavaScript

+## Playbook

 This handbook is a culmination of lessons we've learned in working as a team in building modern web applications.
 It documents our practices in [Proudcloud] and [Mashupgarage], web development consultancy companies that I'm involved with.
 Our practices evolved organically from the [Agile software development] ideas we're rooted in.